waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Matchup (UNVERIFIED):** Electric vs. Flying.
 Need to test this matchup to confirm effectiveness.
 - **Concatenated Battle Text (UNVERIFIED):** The on-screen text log may sometimes display events from multiple turns together, especially after a move that grants invulnerability (e.g., Fly).
 This can create the illusion of an opponent attacking multiple times in one turn.
 (Hypothesized Turn 155136)
 - **PC Box Selection Anomaly (UNVERIFIED):** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 The logic for the `pc_pokemon_selector` tool is based on an untested assumption about the PC interface and will require manual observation and debugging.
-- **Forced Switch Mechanic (UNVERIFIED):** The game sometimes overrides the player's choice of Pokémon during a switch. **Observation 1 (vs. Bruno):** Switched from REVENANT (conscious) to NEPTUNE.
-Game sent out TITANESS.
-Party order had a sleeping SPARKY before TITANESS. **Observation 2 (vs. Agatha):** Switched from SPARKY (sleeping) to CRAG.
-Game sent out ECHO.
-Party order had sleeping/fainted Pokémon, then REVENANT, then ECHO.
+- **Forced Switch Mechanic (UNVERIFIED):** The game sometimes overrides the player's choice of Pokémon during a switch.
 The exact trigger conditions are still unknown. **Test Plan:** When forced to switch, if there are sleeping Pokémon in the party, I will deliberately select a conscious Pokémon that is positioned *after* a sleeping Pokémon in the party list.
 If the game sends out the sleeping Pokémon instead of my selection, the hypothesis that the game prioritizes sleeping Pokémon in the switch order will be supported.
 - **Speed Assumption Failure (Jynx) (UNVERIFIED):** SPARKY might not be faster than Lorelei's Jynx.
 This assumption led to SPARKY being put to sleep and needs to be verified.

 # VI.
 Strategic Reminders & Active Plans